Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 • Enhance your capabilities to send automated reminders to ACA clients regarding this requirement.

-• Finding tax return resources as a partner to assist your ACA clients as this may be an excellent value-add for agents.
+• Providing tax return resources as a partner to assist your ACA clients can be a valuable add-on for agents.

 60-Day Extension to Resolve Income Inconsistency